geluso/learn-programming-programming-board-games/03-grid-games/01-connect-four/README.md

 entire grid without worrying about parts of the jig extending off the actual grid.

+Any index off the grid return a value appearing as if it is an empty space.
+Wrapping all our array accesses through this function makes it extremely easy to check for complex patterns.
+We don't need to account for out-of-bounds errors in our main algorithm, so the main algorithm stays simple and straight-forward to itself.

+Calling this a "virtual grid interface" makes it sounds fancy.
+What we're going here is actually not that dramatic.
+Sometimes it's nice to make things sound exciting.

 What we're creating here is basically an upgraded `is_valid(grid, row, col)` function.
-Instead of just returning `True` or `False` if the coordinate is valid, it will just return empty values for any invalid coordinate.
+Instead of returning `True` or `False` if the coordinate is valid, it will return empty values for any invalid coordinate.

 ```python
 def get(grid, row, col):